matt-git/webby/README.md

 # webby
 Python Crawler and HTML Parser Library
+-
+-
--With webby you can quickly navigate the web, pass html source code into a webby.Parser object and use XPATHs to recieve web data.
-The library comes packed with useful functions on both the Crawler side and Parser side.
+- With webby you can quickly navigate the web
+- pass html source code into a webby.Parser object
+- and use XPATHs to recieve web data.
+- The library comes packed with useful functions on
+- both the Crawler side and Parser side.

 Version: 1.0.0